Did you know that there’s a specific order that you need to follow when disconnecting your battery terminals?

 In this case, you can pull out the jumper cable, jump start the car and take it for a drive to let the alternator recharge the battery.
 Minimize the use of any electronics and keep the car above idle as much as possible.
 Aim for about 30 minutes of driving.

 If the battery voltage is under 12V, the battery is fully discharged.
-You can still jump-start the car but charging with the alternator is not advisable when the car battery is this depleted.
+You can still use a jumper cable to start the car but charging with the alternator is not advisable when the car battery is this depleted.

-It’s a better option to use a dedicated charger to recharge a depleted car battery.
+It’s better to use a dedicated car battery charger to recharge a depleted car battery.
 Just be aware that a very old battery could be unrecoverable.

 But there’s no need to panic.